 In an initial step, the Rhaetian Railway is focussing on the two fields of action "Saving energy" and "Corporate health management".
 This should both promote employees' health and increase energy efficiency.
 Projects and campaigns in these two fields of action are being specifically promoted and monitored.
 The development of the other fields of action is being monitored to ensure fast reactions are possible whenever necessary.

 The Rhaetian Railway can achieve the greatest effect in the energy field because the energy requirement is immense and is increasing due to the rising number of train kilometres as well as train equipment.
-Increasing energy efficiency is part of the Strategy 2020.
 Measures such as the automation of points heating systems, the optimisation of heating systems in buildings and energy-saving measures on vehicles are intended to lead to the Rhaetian Railway's entire energy requirement increasing at a disproportionately low rate in spite of an increasing number of train kilometres and a larger number of convenience functions in the trains.
 Alongside an increase in energy efficiency, the focus is on the use of renewable energy.
 Accordingly the Rhaetian Railway powers its properties and the electrically driven railcars entirely by hydroelectricity.

 Corporate health management